jseto/web-wish-to-go/src/posts/travel-blog-monetization/how-to-improve-affiliate-marketing.md

 ## Affiliate Marketing for Travel Sites

 If you are new to blogging or never tried to monetize your travel blog, you probably are lost the same way as I was lost when I saw that _search engine optimization_ video.
 But don't worry, I will try to explain it.
-In case that you already know what is an affiliate program, you can skip to the next entry.
+In case that you are writting a travel blog for money, then you already know what is an affiliate program, and therefore you can skip to the next entry.

-Being short, _affiliate marketing_ is a way to earn commissions by diverting traffic from your site to a third party website that offers goods or services.
+Being short, _affiliate marketing_ answers the question: **How to make money from a travel blog?**.
+In general is a way to earn commissions by diverting traffic from your site to a third party website that offers goods or services.
 If a visitor that you sent to them buys something, then you get the commission.
 Nowadays, most electronic marketplaces offer some kind of affiliate programs to have free advertisement from bloggers, influencers or other social media actors. _Amazon_ was a pioneer in this field.
 The increasing expenses on internet advertisement, the difficulty to stay at the top of search engine listings and the huge product catalogue, pushed the first electronic market actor to launch their affiliate programme called _Amazon Associates_.

 Jeff Bezos and his team realized that they could not afford to advertise their whole product portfolio.
 Then they decided to use [Wikinomics](https://amzn.to/2wNkd67) (the economy based in cooperative collaboration) and enrol a silent legion of sellers, mainly bloggers at that time. _Amazon_ offers their affiliates a commission of the customer purchase in case the blogger owner, influencer or whoever is able to derive traffic to _Amazon_ electronic shop.